tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 ### 5. Shutdown JRuyi

-To shutdown JRuyi, simply enter Ctrl+C in the console in which JRuyi was started.
+To shutdown JRuyi, simply press ctrl-c in the console in which JRuyi was started.
 Alternatively, you can run the following command under $JRUYI_HOME.

 ```
 bin/ruyi-cli shutdown